KauzClay/docs-tap/scst-scan/multicluster-setup-scan-v1.hbs.md

 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.

-## <a id="export-multicluster"></a> Export SCST - Store secrets to a developer namespace in a Tanzu Application Platform multicluster deployment
+## <a id="export-multicluster"></a> Export SCST - Store secrets to a developer namespace in a multicluster deployment

-SCST - Scan 1.0 required SCST - Store to be configured in every developer namespace with an SCST - Store certificate and authentication token.
+SCST - Scan 1.0 requires SCST - Store to be configured in every developer namespace with an SCST - Store certificate and authentication token.

 To export secrets by creating `SecretExport` resources on the developer namespace: